 - Official transcripts demonstrating completion of a Baccalaureate degree from a regionally-accredited college or university*.
 You may submit the Transcript Release Form to allow Concordia University to request official transcripts on your behalf or you may submit them yourself.
 Transcripts must be received in a sealed envelope to be considered official.

 - Two confidential letters of recommendation, dated within six months of applying.
-(IAL and CAL applicants only need to submit one letter of recommendation.) **
+(Pre-AL and Pro-AL applicants only need to submit one letter of recommendation from your current supervisor.) **

 - The TSPC-required Personal Character Questionnaire.